 In North America, traffic data is provided by INRIX.
 Outside of North America, HERE provides the traffic information used within our products.
 Country specific information about availability of traffic information can be found here.

 - Historical traffic patterns.
 This information is integrated into our map data and provides highly granular historical average road speeds per street in 15-minute intervals for each day of the week.
-If the day and time of travel are known when calculating a route, our solutions may use that information to 1) calculate realistic ETAs based on real-world average speeds and 2) (Cars Only) to intelligently calculate the fastest route for any particular time of day or day of the week.
+If the day and time of travel are known when calculating a route, our solutions may use that information to 1) calculate realistic ETAs based on real-world average speeds and 2) (Recommended for cars only) to intelligently calculate the fastest route for any particular time of day or day of the week.

 - Live traffic.
 This is the current traffic information for a specific route or map area.
 It includes real-time traffic flow information, road closures and significant traffic incidents.
 It is used to dynamically compute precise real-time arrival times, and calculate routes that avoid closed roads and severe delays.